AI for Lawyers

 Q: How much does it cost to run AI for a law practice?

-OpenClaw itself is free and open-source.
-The only cost is the AI model API usage, which typically runs $15–40/month for a solo practitioner handling moderate volume.
+Claude Code is free to install.
+Usage is billed through the Anthropic API (pay-per-token) or covered by a Claude Pro or Team subscription.
+Typical solo-practitioner usage runs $15–40/month on the API.
 Compare that to the $2,000–5,000/month in billable time you recover by automating admin work, and the ROI is immediate.

-Q: Is client data safe when using OpenClaw?
+Q: Is client data safe when using Claude Code?

 Free: The AI Growth Breakdown